 This course investigates the current scientific psychological research into states of consciousness and the practical implications of this research.
-Topic areas include sleep, hypnosis, meditation, mind altered states, and drug states.
-Prerequisite: PSYC 101.
+Topic areas include sleep, hypnosis, meditation, mind-altered states, and drug states.
+Prerequisite: PSYC 101 or PSYC 102.
 Three semester hours.